Wizzy2323/CSOC-2024/WEEK-1/README.md

-# Forensics and Osint
+# Forensics
-writeup for the challenges of osint and forensics will be available here.
+writeup for the challenges of forensics will be available here.